 In 2019 I joined Curriculum Associates as a multimedia coordinator on their events and field marketing team.
 It’s been a great match, with a great company.

-I’ve been circling bak to my photography roots.
+I’ve exhumed my photography roots.
 It’s personal now, more an exploration of my surroundings.
-I’ve gotten back to printing, though with fine art inkjet printers instead of silver and chemistry.
+I’ve returned to printing, though with fine art inkjet printers instead of silver and chemistry.